Continued from A Haunted Mennonite

 As the door closed behind me, I stood there for a moment to catch my breath before I walked into the waiting room.
 I was so nervous and feeling extremely awkward as I sat down beside Mrs. Braun.
 I asked her in Low German if I could hold her baby.

-She looked at me with those sad, depressed and teary eyes.
+She looked at me with those sad, depressed, and teary eyes.
 I could tell she wasn’t breathing deeply enough, just like I always did when I was in that state.
 It seemed as though she hadn’t heard what I said.

 “I would love to hold your baby, is it okay if I hold your baby?
 Do you know who I am?
 I think you know my mom.”
 She nodded her head as the tears rolled down her cheeks onto her baby’s blanket.
-I explained to her what darop (colony) I was from.
+I explained to her what darop (village) I was from.
 She already knew but I didn’t know what else to say to her.

 “Can I show you something?”
 I asked.

-She just stared at me in a daze so I just I started to breathe.
+She just stared at me in a daze so I just started to breathe.
 I told her how I was breathing had helped me during tough times, I asked her if she could try it.
 She handed me the baby and I put it up against my chest just like I used to do with my little brothers.

 I began rocking the baby back and forth, continued breathing and the baby calmed right down.
-I asked what the baby’s name was and finally she spoke.
+I asked what the baby’s name was and finally, she spoke.
 She said that the baby’s name was Johnny.

 I told her that I would like to help her.
 I would stay with all the kids so she could talk to the nurse without any interruptions.
 The nurse walked in and overheard me offering to help.
 She said, “That is a great idea, Anna.
 Would you do that?”
 She turned to Mrs. Braun and said, “Then I can take my time to go over everything with you.”

-Finally Mrs. Braun began to acknowledge what we were saying to her.
+Finally, Mrs. Braun began to acknowledge what we were saying to her.
 She said, “Okay,” got up, and followed the nurse, looking lost and confused.

 While holding the baby I started talking to the rest of her kids in Low German until they stopped fighting and throwing toys around.
 The receptionist thanked me and asked if it would be alright to give them a lollipop.